"Let us run with perseverance the race marked out

-Watching the young man surf at the beach, I was reminded of my childhood when my brother and I skim-boarded in mud puddles.
+While watching the young man surf, I remembered attempting to skim-board in mud puddles with my brother as a child.
 Our skill never rose, even slightly, to the level of the young man in the surf!
-It took him time, commitment, and dedication to rise to that level, which is true for any sport.
-A weight-lifter doesn't begin bench pressing 300 pounds and a marathoner doesn't run 26.2 miles the first time she runs.
+It took him time, commitment, and dedication to rise to that level, which is true for any athlete.
+Weight-lifters don't begin bench pressing 300 pounds and marathoners don't run 26.2 miles the first time they run.
 To be at the top of their game requires dedication, perseverance, and commitment, which my brother and I were unwilling to devote to skim-boarding!

 It's no accident that God compares our Christian walk to running a race.
 Faith must be exercised.
 We cannot be expected to endure life's hardships well without the proper spiritual training.
 At the beginning of every year, countless people resolve, once again, to eat more healthfully, exercise more, and lose weight.
-Many Christians will also rededicate themselves to having daily Bible devotions, praying more faithfully, and determine to be a better friend, sibling, child, spouse, and neighbor to others.
-Oftentimes those good intentions last a few days or weeks, and then we give up.
-So, how can we run our faith race more effectively?
+And many Christians rededicate themselves to practicing daily Bible devotions, praying regularly, and determine to be a better friend, sibling, child, spouse, and neighbor to others.
+Oftentimes, these good intentions last a few days or weeks, and then we give up.
+Do you relate?
+So, how can we run our faith-race more effectively?

 In Jesus' Parable of the Sower (Matthew 13:1-23), the seed that fell on good soil is likely the part of the parable with which Christians identify.
 But are we not sometimes like the seed that fell on rocky ground?
 We hear the Word and receive it with joy, but when trouble comes we react with anger towards God.
 We blame him for it, become depressed or lash out at others, and fall away – maybe not from our faith entirely, but a root of despair or anger takes hold, and we may begin to doubt God's love, or alienate ourselves from others.